godotengine/godot-docs/about/faq.rst

 systems with Linux, like the Raspberry Pi.

-Additionally, there is some unofficial third-party work being done on building for some consoles.
+Additionally, there is some unofficial third-party work being done on building some consoles.
 However, none of this is included in the default build scripts or export templates at this time.

 For more on this, see the sections on :ref:`exporting <toc-learn-workflow-export>`